stdw/cm-sdr/index.md

 There are a few reasons why the Raspberry Pi is not the best serial interface such as if you need parity or other features, but in this case I had it on hand and it works.
-The serial console of the Pi must also be disabled so that it can be used as a generic serial port.
+The serial console of the Pi must also be disabled so that it can be freed up for other purposes.
 There is another reason I chose to use the Raspberry Pi which I will get to later.

 Finally, to actually see the data I used the `cu` utility: